carlvlewis/syllabi_resources/syllabus_bigdata_smallscreens.md

 Each class will include different assigned readings from mostly free online sources (blog posts, essays, open-source e-books or excerpts from other sources) made available for download at least three (3) weeks in advance of each class on the course website listed above.
 That said,  three (3) full textbooks will be required for purchase or loan for the duration of the course:

-1. Cairo, Alberto. *The Functional Art: An Introduction to Information Graphics and Visualization. *Berkeley, CA :New Riders, 2013.
+1. Cairo, Alberto. *The Functional Art: An Introduction to Information Graphics and Visualization*.
+Berkeley, CA :New Riders, 2013.
 Print.
-2. Hinderman, Bill. *Building Responsive Data Visualization for the Web.* Indianapolis, IN: Wiley, 2016.
+2. Hinderman, Bill. *Building Responsive Data Visualization for the Web*.
+Indianapolis, IN: Wiley, 2016.
 Print.
 3. Mollerup, Per. *Data Design: Visualising quantities, locations, connections*.
 Bloomsbury, 2015.
 Print.

 In addition, students will be expected to download and have on-hand the full-text of *The Data Journalism Handbook: How Journalists Can Use Numbers to Improve the News *from O'Reilly Press (available for free download at [datajournalismhandbook.com](http://datajournalismhandbook.com/)).
 We will also read excerpts from a number of other books on the subjects of information design and data journalism, which are listed at the end of the syllabus and which I will provide for you.